- Lab Director

-Ryan Lidster is a PhD Second Language Studies student from Vancouver, Canada with experience in Japanese EFL, French FL, and French immersion instructional environments.
+Ryan Lidster is a PhD candidate in Second Language Studies from Vancouver, Canada with experience in Japanese EFL, French FL, and French immersion instructional environments.
 His interests include assessment design, washback, language policy, teacher training, materials development and use, L2 phonological acquisition, dynamic assessment, and Complex Systems Theory.